isomerpages/govtech-gobusiness-main/pages/epjs/redesign-jobs/skillsfuture-enterprise-credit.md

 ### How to apply:

 A separate application for SFEC is not necessary.
-ESG will notify all newly eligible employers for SFEC via email sent to their registered CorpPass Administrators.<br><br>Employers newly qualified in 2021 may use their SFEC for supportable programmes applied from 1 April 2022.
+ESG will notify all newly eligible employers for SFEC via email sent to their registered CorpPass Administrators.

+Employers newly qualified in 2021 may use their SFEC for supportable programmes applied from 1 April 2022.
 Employers who were previously qualified can continue to use their SFEC for supportable programmes submitted on or after 1 April 2020.
 Final claims for SFEC-supportable programmes must be submitted to the respective agencies by 30 June 2024.
-Claims can be submitted only for training which has been completed.<br><br>For further questions on SFEC and on your eligibility, you may contact Enterprise Singapore <a href="https://go.gov.sg/askenterprisesg" target="_blank" rel="noopener">here</a> for assistance.
+Claims can be submitted only for training which has been completed.

+For further questions on SFEC and on your eligibility, you may contact Enterprise Singapore <a href="https://go.gov.sg/askenterprisesg" target="_blank" rel="noopener">here</a> for assistance.

 ---